Striking Hollywood writers reach tentative deal with studios

 The work stoppages took a toll on camera operators, carpenters, production assistants and other crew members, as well as the caterers, florists, costume suppliers and other small businesses that support film and television production.

-The economic cost is expected to total at least US$5 billion (S$6.8 billion) in California and the other American production hubs of New Mexico, Georgia and New York, according to an estimate from Milken Institute economist Kevin Klowden.
+The economic cost is expected to total at least $5 billion in California and the other U.S. production hubs of New Mexico, Georgia and New York, according to an estimate from Milken Institute economist Kevin Klowden.

 Four top industry executives - Iger, Warner Bros Discovery CEO David Zaslav, Netflix co-CEO Ted Sarandos and NBCUniversal Studio Group Chair Donna Langley - joined negotiations this week, helping to break the months-long impasse.